tripodsgames/tripodsgames/README.md

 #### My name is André and
 - 🔭 I’m currently working as a Systems Development Analyst at [iBlue Consulting](https://www.iblueconsulting.com.br)
-- 🌱 I’m currently learning Tsed, VueJS, NestJS and Rust.
+- 🌱 I’m currently learning Svelte, VueJS, NestJS, Go and Rust.
 - 📫 How to reach me: I don't know(🤠)
 - ⚡ Fun fact: I started programming at the age of 12(I guess?)